Tradesman Insurance Brokers

 Think about your business and the potential scenario if things went really wrong; how much damage could you potentially cause?
 Could you cause injury to someone? (injury claims can easily go over £1 million if someone couldn’t work or was temporarily or permanently disabled) Could you cause damage to a property?
 Think about the legal costs of defending yourself and the compensation bill you could be liable for.

-We have access to many insurers so we can arrange cover for almost any trade, including but not limited too;
+We have access to many insurers so our insurance brokers can arrange cover for almost any trade, including but not limited too;

 - Bathroom Fitter